The Planted Pantry » Desserts » Easy Vegan Pie Crust

 Why You’ll Love this Recipe

-• Versatile – This recipe can be used for desserts like apple pie or main dishes like my vegetable pot pie.
+• Versatile – This easy recipe can be used for desserts like apple pie or main dishes like my vegetable pot pie.

 • Perfectly flaky – This recipe comes out light and flaky every time!

-Ingredients for easy vegan pie crust
+ingredients for vegan pie crust

 • Flour – I prefer all-purpose flour.
 Grandma’s recipe calls for sifting the flour, but I skip this step.

 • Vegetable Shortening – I use Crisco, but any vegetable shortening works.
+You can swap for vegan butter, but make sure it is COLD butter.

 • White sugar – Reduce the amount if you want a less-sweet-tasting crust, but I don’t find the sweetness to be overbearing at all as is.